dayofni/tumblr-screenshots/README.md

 ### About

-Takes a screenshot of a Tumblr post given a URL.
+Takes a screenshot of a Tumblr post given its URL.

 To screenshot from blogs / posts requiring a login (e.g., mature / potentially-mature posts):
 1. Make a `secrets.toml` file.